Ping Chao, Founder and Chairman

 Amy Chao, Co-Founder and Vice-Chairman

 Amy and Ping were married in 1976.
 Since then, Amy has been devoted to her family and two children and spends her time actively volunteering in church, schools, hospitals, senior centers, and art communities.
+She was inspired by her grandmother's heart to care for the orphans in their village to do charity.
 She is a strong believer that serving the underprivileged can and should be a source of joy for everyone, not just the few.
 She also believes that non-profit work and volunteering can be rewarding and fun at the same time.
 Amy received her BA from Ming Chuan Girl’s College in Taiwan.